About Wiltshire Sheep

 The underside of the tail is bare skin.

-The wiltshires have high fertility.
-Twins are common.
+The Wiltshires have high fertility.
+Twins are normal.

 They are a free moving active sheep.